Exit Wounds

-Exit Wounds is a 2001 American action comedy film directed by Andrzej Bartkowiak, produced by Joel Silver, and starring Steven Seagal, DMX, Isaiah Washington, Anthony Anderson, Michael Jai White, Bill Duke, Tom Arnold and Jill Hennessy.
+Exit Wounds is a 2001 American action thriller film directed by Andrzej Bartkowiak, produced by Joel Silver, and starring Steven Seagal, DMX, Isaiah Washington, Anthony Anderson, Michael Jai White, Bill Duke, Tom Arnold and Jill Hennessy.
 Seagal plays Orin Boyd, a Detroit police detective notorious for pushing the limits of the law in his quest for justice.
 The screenplay is based on a novel of the same name by John Westermann.

 This is the second of three films directed by Bartkowiak and produced by Silver that focus on martial arts-based action in an urban setting with a hip-hop soundtrack, following Romeo Must Die (2000) and preceding Cradle 2 the Grave (2003).
 The three films feature many of the same cast, key crew, and locations.

-The film received mixed reviews from critics.
-It earned $19 million in its opening weekend, and went on to gross a worldwide total of $79.9 million against a budget of $33 million.
-Exit Wounds was the final film under Steven Seagal's exclusive contract with Warner Bros.
+The film received mostly negative reviews from critics, who noted that Seagal "aged rather badly" and criticized the plot holes and writing, but was a moderate success, having grossed $80 million worldwide against a budget of $25‒33 million.
+This became Steven Seagal's final film to be distributed by Warner Bros.
+Pictures as it marked the end of his long-standing relationship with the studio that launched his career.